 Sisal carpets have gained in popularity immensely during the last few years, mainly because they are green and environmentally safe, and are highly durable.

 Sisal carpets are elastic and are suitable in areas with high footfall.
 They do not mat down or show traffic patterns.

 Sisal is also naturally stain-resistant.
 These carpets do not require intense chemical treatment to be stain resistant.

-Sisal fibres are obtained from agave sisalana, a cactus plant found in abundance in Africa and Brazil.
+Sisal fibers are obtained from agave sisalana, a cactus plant found in abundance in Africa and Brazil.
 Sisal carpets can give a great natural look to your home décor.

-The disadvantages of sisal carpets include that they have a coarse feel and the rough texture may not exactly feel luxurious beneath your bare feet.
+The disadvantages of sisal carpets include that they have a grainy feel, and the rough texture may not precisely feel luxurious beneath your bare feet.
 They are vulnerable to moisture damage and require careful cleaning.
 Sisal carpets are quite expensive too.

 Sisal carpets are available in synthetic blends that are soft and smooth to touch.
 You can check out the options available if you are keen on having a green and eco-friendly carpet.

-While deciding on the fibre, analyse your lifestyle and unique home needs and choose something that will cater to your family requirements.
+While deciding on the fiber, analyze your lifestyle and unique home needs and choose something that will cater to your family requirements.
 The new-generation carpets are durable and offer quality and comfort.
 With timely professional care and daily upkeep, your carpets will last a lifetime.